bge-barcoding/BGEE/README.md

+# Contributing #
+- Please feel free to submit issues, fork the repository, and create pull requests for any improvements.
+- This snakemake pipeline was produced by Dan Parsons @ NHMUK for BioDiversity Genomics Europe.
+- Since this snakemake pipeline uses [MitogeneExtractor](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.14075) at its core, please cite:
+  Brasseur, M.V., Astrin, J.J., Geiger, M.F., Mayer, C., 2023.
+MitoGeneExtractor: Efficient extraction of mitochondrial genes from next-generation sequencing libraries.
+Methods in Ecology and Evolution.

   ## To do ##
 - Split Snakefile into .smk files
 - Update test data and associated files.
 - Integrate 1_gene_fetch.py into snakefile.
 - Make Workflow Hub compatible.
 - Generate RO-crates.

-## Contributing ##
-- Please feel free to submit issues, fork the repository, and create pull requests for any improvements.
-- This snakemake pipeline was produced by Dan Parsons @ NHMUK for BioDiversity Genomics Europe.
-- Since this snakemake pipeline uses [MitogeneExtractor](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.14075) at its core, please cite:
-  Brasseur, M.V., Astrin, J.J., Geiger, M.F., Mayer, C., 2023.
-MitoGeneExtractor: Efficient extraction of mitochondrial genes from next-generation sequencing libraries.
-Methods in Ecology and Evolution.